 Product range and markets

-With this product plan we consider that BL should be able to retain in the early nineteen eighties its present share of the UK market for cars, trucks and buses.
+With this product plan we consider that BL should be able to retain in the early 1980s its present share of the UK market for cars, trucks and buses.
 BL’s base in ihe UK market is still one of its major strengths.
 As competition from imports will increase substantially, maintaining this home market share will require a considerable and sustained marketing effort by BL.
-We recommend ,however, that BL. should devote more effort than in the past to developing overseas sales.
+We recommend, however, that BL. should devote more effort than in the past to developing overseas sales.

 In recent years BL has had a poor reputation in many overseas markets for not keeping delivery promises, for shortage of parts, and for inadequate after-sales service.
 Within overseas markets we recommend that the main emphasis should be on western Europe.
 In western Europe (excluding the UK) BL should aim to improve its share of the car market from around 3 per cent to around 4 per cent and of the truck market from around 1 per cent to around 5 per cent.
 BL should also take full advantage of the opportunities for truck sales in the richer developing countries such as Iran, Nigeria and Turkey.